 Steps to Find a Hot Tub Leak:

-- Then, check all the pipes, pressure switch, and fittings near the heater and the pump.
-Make sure you do this thoroughly so as to not miss any section.
-You will want to see and feel for wetness at every part.
+- Then, check all the pipes, pressure switches, and fittings near the heater and the pump.
+Make sure you do this thoroughly not to miss any section.
+You will want to see and feel wetness at every part.

-- You will then want to follow every pipe to its corresponding jet to see if there is any wetness.
+- You will then want to follow every pipe to its corresponding jet to see any wetness.

-- If you can’t seem to find the issue, the next thing to do is take the food coloring.
+- If you can’t find the issue, the next thing to do is take the food coloring.
 This will work best if you choose a dark and noticeable color.
 Place a drop right in front of a jet in the water and watch where the food coloring goes.
 If you see that it has flowed out of a jet, this may be where the leak is.
-You will want to pay attention to if the dyed water has flowed out of a pipe and is outside the shell.
+You will want to know if the dyed water has flowed out of a pipe and is outside the shell.

 - Take your crayon or grease pencil and mark the area where your hot tub’s water level is typical.
 Then, turn the power on in your hot tub and let it run for approximately 24 hours.
 After 24 hours have gone by, turn the power off and mark the current water level.

 - The next thing you will want to do is fill the hot tub to the point where the water level was initially but without turning on the hot tub.
 Let it rest like this for 24 hours again and see if the water level has dropped at all.
 If it dropped to the same level as it did when you left the hot tub running, that means the culprit is the hot tub’s shell.
 If the water leaked more rapidly when you left the pumps running, that means there is a leak somewhere after the water has left the pumps.
 And if the water drips more slowly when the hot tub is off, that means the source of the leak is where the water line is before the pump.
 This step is used to determine whether there has been a vessel leak, pressure leak, or suction side leak.

 How Much is it Going to Cost?